 Transfer Credit Evaluation for Undergraduate Transfer Students

-Once you are admitted into the university, you will be required to obtain a World Educational Services (WES) evaluation of your foreign credentials for transfer credit eligibility.
+Once you are admitted into the university, you may be required to obtain a World Educational Services (WES) or equivalent course-by-course evaluation of your foreign credentials for transfer credit eligibility.

 Without a WES evaluation, there is no guarantee that we will be able to award you transfer credits for your work.

 You must submit a WES evaluation on or before your arrival on campus.

 For more information and instructions, please visit the WES homepage.

 You will need to request a course by course evaluation.
 Please indicate in the add recipient section to check the FDU-Vancouver Campus.
 Selecting the New Jersey campuses may delay the evaluation process.
 You should allow 3-4 weeks for the evaluation.